brandnerm11/Plants-MLTCBiobank/STATA on the RAP/How to run STATA.md

 #How to run STATA on Biobank RAP

-Information for this can be found under
+Information for this can be found under the [DNA NEXUS documentation webpage](https://documentation.dnanexus.com/user/jupyter-notebooks/stata-in-dxjupyterlab)

 To run Stata on the UK Biobank Research Analysis Platform, you can follow these steps: